-National Cycle windshields and fairings are designed to provide wind protection and increased riding comfort, but not protection in the event of a collision with another vehicle, the road, or any other object.
+National Cycle windshields and fairings are designed to provide wind protection and increased riding comfort, but not protection in the event of a collision with another vehicle, the road, birds, or any other object.

-Our products utilize certain features, patented and otherwise, that may minimize injury in certain accidents, but the possibility of injury exists if the screen is broken.
+Our products utilize certain features, patented and otherwise, that may minimize injury in certain accidents, but the possibility of injury exists if the screen is broken or if impacted by an object.

-The acrylic sheet that is used in our Plexistar 2TM and Plexifairing 3TM is almost 30 times more impact resistant than glass.
-If it is subjected to impact beyond its resistance, it breaks into comparatively large pieces and, normally, does not shatter into small slivers.
+The acrylic sheet that is used in our Plexistar 2TM, Plexifairing 3TM, AirhawkTM, and Airhawk GTTM is almost 30 times more impact-resistant than glass.
+If it is subject to impact beyond its resistance, it breaks into comparatively large pieces and, normally, does not shatter into small slivers.